What is a lithium-ion battery and how does it work?

 - Research Highlights:

 One way that the CEI has worked to accomplish this is through direct imaging, specifically using x-ray spectroscopy.
-Recently, Professor Jerry Seidler’s lab has developed an x-ray.
+Recently, Professor Jerry Seidler’s lab has developed a method to perform X-ray absorption near edge structure (XANES) spectroscopy on the benchtop.
 The technique can allow relatively detailed measurements of certain characteristics of a battery’s internal state, without having to open it and thus disrupt the system.
 Previously, XANES could only be accomplished with an extremely high radiative flux, from instruments such as a synchrotron.
 These are extremely large, expensive facilities, costing up to $1 billion, and are in such high demand among scientists that months-long waiting lists are the norm.
 Taking advantage of new, cutting-edge optical technologies, Seidler’s lab has been able to fabricate a small, $25,000 instrument that can mimic the measurements taken at a synchrotron.
 With this new instrument, scientists can have results in hours without significant waiting time, greatly increasing the speed of development for contingent technologies.

 Another aspect of CEI battery research involves creating physical, mathematical and computational models for the battery’s internal states.
 This can help both optimize battery performance and charge/discharge cycles, as well as help predict and prevent dangerous battery failures.
 Professor Venkat Subramanian, who runs the Modeling, Analysis and Process-control Laboratory for Electrochemical Systems (M.A.P.L.E.), develops and reformulates physical battery models, and works on methods to simulate and solve these models with greater efficiency and accuracy.
 By providing a more effective, versatile and accurate model for Li-ion battery technology, M.A.P.L.E. lab’s research can help design batteries more precisely, for safer and more efficient operation.